levy1024/AndroidDemo_java_NotificationListenerService/README.md

 # AndroidDemo_java_NotificationListenerService
-A demo of Android API NotificationListenerService written by java.
+A demo of Android API named NotificationListenerService written by java.